 Limit Number Of Open File

-We can limit the numbers of file a user can open in time.
-This can be useful to prevent disk bottlenecks if the system have a lot of users those access files.
+We can limit the numbers of files a user can open in time.
+This can be useful to prevent disk bottlenecks if the system has a lot of users those access files.

 ismail hard nofile 512

 In this example we specify that the user

 ismail can only open

 512 files or file descriptors with